 PROCEDURE AFTER ABSENCE: When absent for sickness or medical reasons, it is very important for the student to bring an appropriate note from a parent or doctor's office in order to excuse the absence.
 This note, per District policy, must be provided to the attendance clerk in the main office within 48 hours upon the student's return.
 Failure to do so will result in the absence being coded as unexcused.
-Unexcused absences can lead to loss of credit in one or more classes (below).
-Parents may also email the Attendance Clerk, Patty Ballin (email@example.com).
-You may also call Ms, Ballin with any attendance related questions at 414-7214.
+Unexcused absence can lead to loss of credit in one or more classes (below).
+Parents may also email the Attendance Clear, Patty Ballin (email@example.com).
+You may also call Ms. Ballin with any attendance related questions at 414-7214.
 If notes are not received within two days of return to school, the absence will remain unexcused.
 Phone calls are not necessary and do not excuse an absence.
-Notes may be faxed to 414-7373.
-Remember to always include: Student name, student ID number, and grade level, date of absence, reason for the absence, parent signature and phone number.
+Notes may be faxed to 414-7254.
+Remember to always include: Student name, student ID number, grade level, date of absence, reason for the absence, parent signature, and phone number.

 COLLEGE VISITS: Juniors & Seniors can take 2 excused absences to visit colleges outside of Austin each year (up to 4 total).
 Upon their return to school, students should bring a parent note as well as a brochure, plane ticket, or other relevant evidence to verify the visit.

-QUESTIONS: Students should be sure to see their assistant principal or attendanc office to get an accurate account of their absences to set up plans or getting excessive absences (NCs) made up.
+QUESTIONS: Student should be sure to see their assistant principal or attendance office to get an accurate count of their absences to set up plans or getting excessive absences (NCs) made up.

 Tardy Policy: Students need to be in class on time.
 Students are not considered tardy if they are inside the classroom when the bell rings.
 Teachers are to write a pass for students detained in the classroom after the bell rings to release students.
 If a student arrives late to class without a pass, the student will be documented via the electronic grade book.
 Upon the third tardy (and beyond) in a six weeks, the tardy manager for the campus will assign the student to a lunch detention.
 The students that are unable or unwilling to attend lunch detention will be assigned Saturday School.

 Saturday School serves more than one purpose.
 It serves as a penalty for tardies and other behaviors.
-It also serves as a way for students to make up absences and clear credits held due to absences (NCs).
+It also serves as a way for student to make up absences and clear credits held due to absences (NCs).
 If you are attending for this reason, be sure to sign in on the correct form and check the "NC Clearance" block on the sign-in sheet.
-Students that are part of the Delta program may serve their time in the Delta Lab.
+Students that are part of the SPARC (formally DELTA) program may serve their time in the SPARC (formally DELTA) Lab.

-A student may attend Saturday School a maximum of 5 times per semester in order to make up abences.
-Saturday begins at 8:00 am and ends at noon.
+A student may attend Saturday school a maximum of 5 times per semester in order to make up absences.
+Saturday begins at 8:00am and ends at noon.
 If you are assigned or need to attend, please do not be late.
 You will not be admitted.

 Community service is NOT ACCEPTED to make up absences.
 All time made up must be done at school.